Faculty Awards, Grants & Recognitions

 Alumni Society Award for Excellence in Teaching and Mentoring:

-The Christopher Newport University Alumni Society created in 2007 the annual Alumni Society Award for Excellence in Teaching and Mentoring, designed to honor those faculty who are exceptionally committed to teaching and learning excellence and to university citizenship.
+The Christopher Newport University Alumni Society created the annual Alumni Society Award for Excellence in Teaching and Mentoring in 2007 to honor those CNU faculty who are exceptionally committed to teaching and learning excellence and to university citizenship.
+The prestigious award, which carries with it a stipend of $2,500, is presented each year by the president of the Alumni Society at the Latin Honors Convocation held the evening before Commencement.
+The Convocation also features a 4-6 minute speech on the importance of teaching and mentoring by the previous year’s award winner.

 Previous winners are as follows: